godotengine/godot-docs/classes/class_world2d.rst

 | *Getter* | get_space() |
 +----------+-------------+

 The :ref:`RID<class_RID>` of this world's physics space resource.
-Used by the :ref:`Physics2DServer<class_Physics2DServer>` for 2D physics, treating it as both a space and an area.
+Used by the :ref:`PhysicsServer2D<class_PhysicsServer2D>` for 2D physics, treating it as both a space and an area.

+.. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
+.. |const| replace:: :abbr:`const (This method has no side effects.
+It doesn't modify any of the instance's member variables.)`
+.. |vararg| replace:: :abbr:`vararg (This method accepts any number of arguments after the ones described here.)`
+.. |constructor| replace:: :abbr:`constructor (This method is used to construct a type.)`
+.. |static| replace:: :abbr:`static (This method doesn't need an instance to be called, so it can be called directly using the class name.)`
+.. |operator| replace:: :abbr:`operator (This method describes a valid operator to use with this type as left-hand operand.)`